Home Cocktails Cocktail Michelada

 What is the origin of the Michelada?

-Can I use any type of beer for a Michelada?
+Can I use different types of beer for a Michelada?

 What is the best way to rim the glass for a Michelada?

-To properly rim a glass for a Michelada, moisten the rim with lime juice and then dip it into a plate of coarse salt mixed with chili powder.
+To rim a glass for a Michelada, first rub a lime wedge around the rim, then dip it into a plate of coarse salt mixed with chili powder.
 This adds an extra layer of flavor and enhances the overall drinking experience.

 You Might Also Like